-The University has a clear process for complaints about noise, antisocial behaviour and for breaking local covid restrictions on socialising with others.
-As part of this process students causing any neighbourhood issue will be invited to attend a citizenship training workshop run by the University, where you will learn about university expectations on behaviour, the consequences of unneighbourly conduct and how to mitigate negative community impact.
+The University has a clear process for complaints about noise, antisocial behaviour.
+For less severe noise nuisance and antisocial behaviour in the community students are required to attend a citizenship training workshop, where you will learn about university expectations on behaviour, the consequences of unneighbourly conduct and how to mitigate negative community impact.

-For severe noise nuisance in the community, such as noise from large, disruptive house parties, or frequent antisocial noise and behaviour, the University will follow our General Disciplinary Procedure.
-The University will also take reports about any students involved with breaching government COVID-19 guidelines very seriously and may take disciplinary action against those involved, as well as referring to relevant authorities, such as the Police.
+For more severe, such as noise from large, disruptive house parties, or frequent antisocial noise and behaviour, the University will follow our General Disciplinary Procedure.

 For a breach of the agreement or severe conduct in the community this could lead to:

 - Disqualification or conditions imposed around a University service or facility